Muniz-Muniz, et al. v. United States Border Patrol, et al., No. 09-02865 (N.D. Ohio, filed Dec. 10, 2009); No. 12-4419 (6th Cir.)

 On February 24, 2016, Judge Zouhary found in favor of the defendants on all claims.
 The court held that plaintiffs failed to prove a Fifth Amendment violation of equal protection; that anecdotal evidence proffered by plaintiffs failed to amount to a “pattern or practice” of racially profiling Hispanics; and that Border Patrol agents’ use of the word “wetbacks” merely represented “isolated instances of poor judgment.”
 Furthermore, Judge Zahoury held that plaintiffs failed to establish a Fourth Amendment violation of the right against unreasonable search and seizure.
 Despite plaintiffs’ testimony that they believed that they were unable to leave during police interrogations, the court found that, in all cases, the encounters either did not constitute seizures or were lawful interrogations or seizures based on reasonable suspicion or probable cause.

 Plaintiffs filed a notice of appeal to the Sixth Circuit on April 19, 2016.
-Plaintiffs-Appellants filed their appeal brief on June 19, 2016.
+The Sixth Circuit affirmed the district court’s decision on August 24, 2017.

 - First Amended Complaint